Registration Policies and Exchange Programs

 Filing Fee status and International Students

-Filing fee status can satisfy the SEVIS requirement for international students only if the student has obtained the signature of the Berkeley International Office (BIO) student adviser.
+In most cases, Filing Fee status can satisfy the SEVIS registration requirement for F-1/J-1 international students.
 To avoid visa problems with the U.S. Immigration and Customs Enforcement, international students must contact the Berkeley International Office well before the beginning of the semester during which they plan to use the Filing Fee.